 - Have a 30 pack/year history of smoking = number of years smoked multiplied by packs smoked per day

 - Are currently smoking or have quit within the last 15 years

 If you have a personal or family history of lung cancer, you may also be at high risk.

 HOW DOES THE PROGRAM WORK?

-If you meet the criteria as high risk for lung cancer, the Navigator will provide you with additional information about the program and help you schedule necessary testing if you decide to participate.
+If you meet the criteria as high risk for lung cancer and decide to enroll in the program, please contact the Program Coordinator at 1-855-218-LUNG(5864).
+The Coordinator will provide you with additional information about the program and help you schedule the test.
 Your screening results will be shared with a multidisciplinary team of physicians who will work together and with you to determine the best next steps for your lung health.

 Note: if you are a Medicare patient, please talk with your physician to determine if lung cancer screening is right for you.
 If you and your physician decide it is appropriate, your physician will provide you with a written order for the test.
 Once an order is obtained, you may contact the Program Coordinator at 1-855-218-LUNG(5864).

 For a list of other lung cancer risk factors please call the Mercy Cancer Center at 1-855-218-LUNG(5864) and ask to speak with the Lung Cancer Screening Coordinator.